Race Day Information

 If you ARE a member, you MUST bring your membership card with you to registration, otherwise you will have to purchase a day licence, with cash.
 Day membership is £6.
 No exceptions!

-There will be plenty of toilets available on site, and the toilet blocks will be very visible adjacent to the finish line .
+There will be plenty of toilets available on site, and the toilet blocks will be very visible adjacent to transition.
 We will be checking for toilet paper supplies regularly!

 - Sprint distance, Relay & Aquathlon one lap